9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 Normally, a Haskell `Show` instance should produce a string representation that we can read back by calling `read`.
 However, for a bitmap graphics file, this would potentially produce huge text strings, for example if we were to `show` a photo.
-For this reason, we\'re not going to let the compiler automatically derive a `Show` instance for us: we\'ll write our own, and intentionally simplify it.
+For this reason, we're not going to let the compiler automatically derive a `Show` instance for us: we'll write our own, and intentionally simplify it.

 :::: captioned-content
 ::: caption